Major clubs: ACT, Padova, Randwick, NSW, Milan

 Test points: 315 (64T, 8C, 7P, 2DG)

-This distaste for ‘bash and recycle’ rugby is unsurprising when you consider the running skills and devil-may-care attitude with which he burnished the Test stage 101 times.
-It occasionally left him with egg on his face, but 64 tries – a record for a Tier One player – tells its own story.
+His distaste for ‘bash and recycle’ rugby is unsurprising when you consider the running skills and devil-may-care attitude with which he burnished the Test stage 101 times.
+It occasionally left him with egg on his face but 64 Test tries tells its own story.
+It was a record for a Tier One player for years, until being overtaken by South Africa’s Bryan Habana (67 in 124 Tests).

-The onus on increased physical power, as rugby careered towards professionalism, worked against Campese, who was heavier (by 10kg) and slower by RWC 1995.
+The onus on increased physical power, as rugby careered towards professionalism, worked against Campese, who was heavier (by 10kg) and slower by the 1995 World Cup.

 He is officially deemed rugby union’s 71st professional player.
 Yet the tag makes him smile because, long before rugby went open, he played for many years in Italy during off-seasons – and he was certainly well rewarded for his trouble.